 Remember, while getting a cash advance from your credit card can be straightforward, try to use it only as a last resort due to the high costs and potential impact on your credit score.

 Limitations of Cash Advances

-Just because you can take a cash advance doesn’t mean you can withdraw money equal to your entire credit limit.
+When withdrawing cash from your credit card, you can’t typically withdraw the full amount of your credit limit.
 Cash advance limits are typically a percentage of a cardholder’s total credit limit.

-It’s also crucial to understand that with cash advances, interest begins accruing as soon as the cash advance transaction occurs.
+It’s also crucial to understand that, with most credit card companies, interest begins accruing as soon as the cash advance transaction occurs.
 There’s no grace period like there is with credit card purchases.

 Cash Advance Fees and Interest

 Getting cash from a credit card isn’t cheap.
-Cash advances come with cash advance fees, usually a flat fee or a percentage of the cash advance amount, whichever is greater.
+Cash advances come with cash advance fees, usually a flat fee or a percentage of the amount of the advance, whichever is greater.
 Additionally, the interest rate—or cash advance APR—is typically higher than for purchases.
 Read the terms and conditions on your credit card statement to find out your interest rate for cash advances.